liferay/liferay-docs/develop/tutorials/articles/300-osgi-basics/08-semantic-versioning.markdown

     Import-Package: com.liferay.docs.test; version="[1.0.0,2.0.0)"

+Popular build tools also follow this syntax.
 In Gradle, a version range for a dependency would look like this:

     compile group: "com.liferay.portal", name: "com.liferay.portal.test", version: "[1.0.0,2.0.0)"